mf-android/YDemo/README.md

 Contactless CVM Limit             :  If the limit is exceeded, the transaction will request CVM method.

+###  the type contactless mode
+After the transaction is over, you can judge by obtaining the value of 9F39tag, 07 is contactless EMV mode, 91 is contactless mag-stripe mode.

 ###  View the values of AID & CAPK